LDSSA/learning-units/units/14-working-with-real-data/presentation/presentation.md

 ## Stardardizing with `sklearn`'s `StandardScaler`

 * Standardize by removing the mean and scaling to unit variance
+* Assumes somewhat normally distributed data (but, in practice, people often overlook the shape of the distribution)
 * Assumes somewhat normally distributed data

 ```python